ZeroDeth/linuxops/_drafts/ansible.md

 ### Linux

-- ​The SysAdmin's Guide to Python
+- The SysAdmin's Guide to Python
 <br>- Python Scripting for DevOps

 # Creating Ansible Lab Servers